snaeji/video_player-0.10.1-3/README.md

-# Video player plugin edited to fetch subtitles from HLS stream and load from VTT.
+# Video player plugin edited to fetch subtitles from HLS stream and load VTT from url.

 # video_player-0.10.1-3